brunerd/jpt/README.md

 	-N Nesting reduction, enclosing arrays will be removed stoppping when length > 1

 Alternate Output Modes:
-	-l output the length of the array, number of keys in an object, or length of string
+	-l output the length of the array, number of properties in an object, or length of string

 	-j JSONPath path(s) matched by the query results
 	-J JSONPath path(s) of the object returned by the query